 Here's an easy dairy-free ice cream recipe with that classic coffee flavor.
-Just 5 simple ingredients and this coffee ice cream is vegan, dairy-free, paleo, gluten-free, and refined sugar-free.
+Just 5 simple ingredients make the best coffee ice cream that is vegan, dairy-free, paleo, gluten-free, and refined sugar-free.

 If you love coffee ice cream like I do, you will love this easy dairy-free recipe.
 It's made with extra strength coffee and maple syrup.
 If you haven't tried maple syrup to sweeten your coffee you need to - it's so good!

 This post may contain affiliate links, please see my disclosure for more info.